Unboxed-Software/solana-course/content/transfer-hook.md

 1. `extra_account_meta_list` - The PDA that will hold the extra account.
 2. `crumb_mint` - The mint account of the crumb token.
 4. `mint` - The mint account of the cookie NFT.
-5. `mint_authority` - The mint authority account of the crumb token.
+5. `mint_authority` - The mint authority account of the crumb token. - This is a PDA seeded by `b"mint-authority"`
-6. `payer` - The account that will pay for the creation of the ExtraAccountMetaList account.
+6. `payer` - The account that will pay for the creation of the `extra_account_meta_list` account.
 7. `token_program` - The token program account.
 8. `system_program` - The system program account.